-The principal VfM aim is to contribute to the delivery of the Strategic Plan with efficiency and savings.
+The principal aim of VfM is to ensure that the delivery of the Strategic Plan is carried out with optimum efficiency within the resources available to Curo.
 Each year during the financial planning cycle, the Board consider allocation of resources and the impact that has on delivering the Strategic Plan and our VfM metrics.
 The Board therefore are conscious at all times of the impact of strategic decisions on VfM metrics.

-Once resource allocation is agreed at a strategic level, accountability and responsibility for cost and quality outcomes are translated into operational targets through budgets, team plans and individual performance objectives.
+Once resource allocation is agreed at a strategic level, accountability and responsibility for cost and quality outcomes are translated into operational targets through budgets, team plans and individual performance objectives, which is depicted in our "How We Get Things Done" model: